Climate Change Initiatives

 Response to the Fluorocarbons Emission Control Law

-Complying with the Act on Rational Use and Appropriate Management of Fluorocarbons in Japan, we are promoting the replacement of aging equipment as well as strengthened management of equipment.
+Complying with the Act on Rational Use and Proper Management of Fluorocarbons in Japan, we are promoting the replacement of aging equipment that use specified fluorocarbons as well as strengthening our management of equipment.

 Estimated Leakage of Fluorocarbons (Kaneka)